Gz3zFork/Hikari/README.md

  Make sure you have Xcode installed and ``xcode-select -p`` points to ``/Applications/Xcode.app/Contents/Developer`` instead of the standalone macOS Toolchain

 ## Other Apple Compatibility Issues
 Apple's Xcode uses a modified LLVM 6.0(~) to speed up build time and stuff.
-The core component of that modification is something called libTAPI, which Apple has stated they do plan to backport libTAPI back to the open-source LLVM, so far directly using LLVM upstream in Xcode still has some compatibility issues.
+While Apple has stated they do plan to backport their changes back to the open-source LLVM, so far directly using LLVM upstream in Xcode still has some compatibility issues.

 - ``-index-store-path`` ``cannot specify -o when generating multiple output files`` These two issues can be solved by turning off ``Enable Index While Building`` **ACROSS THE WHOLE PROJECT, INCLUDING SUB-PROJECTS** Note that for whatever reason that I have no interest in figuring out, newer Xcode versions seems to be ignoring this setting and still pass that option back nevertheless.
 This is a **known bug** and I honestly don't have the mood or the interest to even attempt to fix it.